farpeek/easychair2acm/README.md

 Python script to convert easy chair conference data to ACM processing metadata requirements

-EasyChair is a conference management system  https://easychair.org with >21millon accesses per month ACM Association for Computing Machinery https://www.acm.org is a 72 years old scientific organization with over 100,000 members and a major customer of easychair.
+EasyChair is a conference management system  https://easychair.org with >21millon accesses per month

+ACM Association for Computing Machinery https://www.acm.org is a 72 years old scientific organization with over 100,000 members and a major customer of easychair.

-This python script is for conference program chairs who want to automatically converts author, sumbission data into the following ACM publishing process' metadata format,
+This python script is for conference program chairs who want to automatically convert author, sumbission data into the following ACM publishing process' metadata format,

 content type - full paper, short paper, or abstract title